krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 about the mechanisms of queuing per se, but about the aggregate behavior of arrival and departure processes over time.
 No matter what these processes look like internally, the relationship among their averages is constrained by the equation.

+So it points to the fact that there is something deeper at play here than randomness.
+Understanding his proof strategy sheds light on where the line lies.

 Little’s Law is fundamentally a statement about _time averages_—quantities that can be directly observed in real-world systems over time.
-Dr. Little, however, used probabilistic techniques to prove a relationship between the *expected values* of random variables, known as ensemble averages.
-Unlike time averages, ensemble averages are computed across the entire probability distribution of a process and are defined independently of how the system evolves over time.
+Dr. Little, however, used probabilistic techniques to prove a relationship between the *expected values* of random variables.
+Unlike time averages, expected values, also called _ensemble averages_ are computed across the entire probability distribution of a process and are defined independently of how the system evolves over time.

-Little’s proof established the equality between _expected values_ - i.e.,
-ensemble averages.
-To apply this result to real-world systems, he needed to assume that the ensemble averages and the time averages of the corresponding processes converge to the same value.
+Given his probabilistic framing, Little’s proof started by establishing the equality as a relationship between ensemble averages.
+To apply this result to time-averages, he needed to assume that the ensemble averages and the time averages of the corresponding processes converge to the same value.
 This convergence is guaranteed when the underlying stochastic processes are strictly stationary and ergodic—hence the need for those assumptions in Little’s original proof.

-But this doesn’t mean that stationarity and ergodicity are required for the law itself to hold.
+But this doesn’t mean that stationarity and ergodicity are _required_ for the law itself to hold.
 It suggests that it is entirely possible to prove Little’s Law _directly_ for time averages, bypassing probability and queueing theory altogether.
 In other words, the conditions that Dr. Little assumed are sufficient, and an artifact of his proof technique, but not necessary for the relationship between the quantities in the equation to hold.

- This is precisely what Dr. Shaler Stidham of Cornell did in 1972, in a paper titled _“Little’s Law, the last word”_ [@stidham72].
+ This is precisely what Dr. Shaler Stidham of Cornell showed in 1972, in a paper titled _“Little’s Law, the last word”_ [@stidham72].

-## Stidham’s Proof of Little’s Law
+## 1972: Stidham’s Proof

-Stidham's version of Little's Law assumes the following definitions:
+Stidham gave the first purely deterministic proof of Little's Law free from any probabilistic assumptions.
+This was important because it showed that, the conditions under which Little's Law holds could be stated independently of whether the underlying process was deterministic or stochastic.

+Stidham's framing considers the following input-output system _observed over a sufficiently long time interval_ $[0, T)$.:

-- Customers arrive at an input-output system at time instants $t_n$,
+- Customers arrive at time instants $t_n$,
   $n = 1, 2, \ldots$
 - The time in system for the $n$th customer is $W_n$
 - The number of customers in the system at time $t$ is $L(t)$ for $t \geq 0$

-Now consider this system observed over a sufficiently long time interval
-$[0, T)$.
-The theorem can be stated informally[^-stidham-math] as follows:
+Now  The theorem can be stated informally[^-stidham-math] as follows:

 > If the time-average arrival rate _over this window_ and the average time
-> each
-> item spends in the system _over this sequence of items_ each _converge_ to
+> each item spends in the system _over this sequence of items_ each _converge_
-> finite limits—call them λ and W, respectively—then the time-average number
+> to finite limits—call them λ and W, respectively—then the time-average number
-> of
-> items in the system also converges to a finite limit L, and the relationship
+> of items in the system also converges to a finite limit L, and the
-> L = λW holds.
+> relationship L = λW holds.

 [^-stidham-math]:
 In [@stidham72], the result is stated formally as follows:

     Let $N(t)$ be the number of items in the system at time $t$, and
     $$L = \lim_{T \to \infty} \frac{1}{T} \int_0^T N(t)\,dt$$
     Let $W_i$ be the time in system for item $i$, and
     $$W = \lim_{n \to \infty} \frac{1}{n} \sum_{i=1}^n W_i$$
     Let $Λ(t)$ be the cumulative number of arrivals up to time $t$, and
     $$λ = \lim_{t \to \infty} \frac{Λ(t)}{t}$$

     **Theorem**: If $λ$ and $W$ exist and are finite, then $L$ exists and $L = λW$.

+### The generalization

-The first thing to note is that this version is framed as a theorem about an
-input-output system with observable arrivals and departures—not specifically a
+The first thing to note is that this version is framed as a theorem about an input-output system with observable arrivals and departures.
+But it is not a queueing system in the sense of Dr. Little's framing.
+There are no mentions of arrival and service _processes_ or their probability distributions, and no assumptions about the stationarity or ergodicity those processes.

-queueing system.
-This marks a significant generalization beyond Dr. Little’s
+What remains are the assumptions about observable arrivals and the same three averages in the original law, with a requirement that their long-run limits exist and are finite.
+This marks a significant generalization beyond Dr.
-original setting.
-There are no mentions of arrival and service processes, no
-probabilistic assumptions about those processes.
+Little’s original theorem.

 > Little's Law has been completely separated from queueing theory and stochastic
 > processes.

-What remains are the same three averages in the original law, with a requirement
+For stochastic processes this was useful because it could now be applied to analyze non-ergodic and non-stationary stochastic processes [^-sample-path-theory].
+And of course, it opened up the same possibilities for deterministic processes as well.

+[^-sample-path-theory]:
+Separating the law from stochastic assumptions only means that it
+    can be combined with the rich theory of such such processes in even more general contexts.

+    Stidham’s proof technique, known as sample path analysis, has had wide utility beyond the proof of Little’s Law.
+In the study of stochastic processes, this approach has allowed researchers to establish general properties of systems without requiring stationarity or ergodicity from the outset.
+These developments are extensively documented in [@eltaha1999], and their implications extend deeply into real-world operational settings.

-that their long-run limits exist and are finite.
-Unlike Dr. Little’s result,
-Stidham’s theorem is proved using _actual quantities_ observed along a single
+Unlike Dr. Little’s result, Stidham’s theorem is proved using _observed long run averages_ :
-sample path:

 - The time average of the number of items in the system,
 - The average time in system per item,
 - The arrival rate relating the two.

-The significance of Stidham’s theorem lies in this shift.

-It applies to _any_ individual sample path for which these averages converge.
-There is no need to assume stationarity, ergodicity, or any specific distributional behavior.

-The concept of a sample path and the underlying proof technique called sample path analysis is both a vestige of the stochastic-process origins of Little’s Law.
-Yet it is also a bridge back to that theory [^-bridge-back].
+along a single _sample path_ [^-sample-path]

-In classical stochastic process theory, a process can evolve in different ways depending on the outcomes of some underlying random variables.
+[^-sample-path]: In classical stochastic process theory, a process can evolve in different ways
+    depending on the outcomes of some underlying random variables.
 For example, consider repeatedly tossing a coin: each possible sequence of heads and tails is a different sample path of the "coin toss" process.

     When we observe a particular sequence of tosses over time, we’re observing one such sample path.

-[^-bridge-back]:
-Stidham’s proof technique, known as sample path analysis, has had wide
-utility beyond the proof of Little’s Law.
-In the study of stochastic
-processes, this approach has allowed researchers to establish general
-properties of systems without requiring stationarity or ergodicity from
-the outset.
-These developments are extensively documented in
-[@eltaha1999], and their implications extend deeply into real-world
-operational settings.

-    As we will see next, this leads directly to more general formulations of
-    Little’s Law—ones where "time in the system" can be replaced by an
-    arbitrary function of time in the system, subject to weak regularity
-    constraints.
-These generalizations have important implications for
-    understanding the economics of flow and will be essential in connecting
-    the flow of work to the flow of value—an idea we will return to later in
-    this series.
+    We can think of a deterministic process as one that has exactly one sample path - which is the only one we can possibly observe.

+The significance of Stidham’s theorem lies in this shift to proving the law holds for individual sample paths for which these averages converge.
 Stidham’s key insight was that, from the perspective of Little’s Law, it doesn’t matter whether the process being observed is stochastic or not.
-A sample path
-can simply be the trajectory of a system unfolding in real time, regardless of
-whether that behavior arises from chance, rules, feedback loops, or external
-influences.
-What matters is whether the _averages_ defined in Little’s Law
-converge along that path.
+A sample path _can simply be the trajectory of a system unfolding in real time_, regardless of whether that behavior arises from chance, deterministic rules, feedback loops, or external influences.
+What matters is whether the long run _averages_ defined in Little’s Law converge along a sufficiently long sample path.

 This redefinition has powerful implications.
-It shifts the question from _what
-kind of system is this?_ to _how does this system behave over time?_ The most
-important distinction now becomes whether the system is _convergent_—whether its time averages approach finite limits—or _divergent_, meaning no such limits
+It shifts the question from "_what kind of system is this?_" to "_how does this system behave when we observe it over the long run?_" The most important distinction now becomes whether the system is _convergent_—whether the required limits exist—or _divergent_, meaning one or more limits do not exist.

-exist.
-This distinction applies across the board: linear systems, non-linear
-systems, adaptive systems, and even chaotic ones can exhibit either convergent
+This distinction applies across the board: linear systems, non-linear systems, adaptive systems, and even chaotic ones can exhibit either convergent or divergent behavior and can transition from one type of behavior to the other depending upon their internal state.

-or divergent behavior.
+By showing that Little's Law remains valid whenever the required limits exist, it turns the question of _whether_ Little's Law applies to a certain kind of input-output system (it almost invariably does) to the question of _when_ it does.
+The latter is now a matter of establishing whether certain limits exist, and this may be done using domain specific reasoning, or _simply by empirical observation over sufficient long sample paths_.
+All these and more tractable and practically useful propositions than requiring ergodicity or stationarity as Dr.
+Little's version did.

-Sample path analysis, in this light, becomes a diagnostic tool for analyzing the long-run observed behavior of input-output systems.
-It allows us to categorize a system not by its internal structure or stochastic assumptions, but by whether
-its macroscopic behavior satisfies certain constraints.
-And importantly, it
-gives us a concrete way to _measure_ and _verify_ this condition from observed
+Little's Law, in this light, becomes a tool for studying the long-run observed behavior of input-output systems.
+It allows us to characterize a system not by its internal structure or stochastic assumptions, but by whether its macroscopic (and as we will see soon, microscopic) behavior satisfies certain constraints when observed over time.
+And importantly, it gives us a concrete way to _measure_ and _verify_ this condition from observed data.
-data.
-It is also a powerful complement to statistical and probabilistic techniques which struggle under these conditions.

-Stidham’s result shows that Little’s Law remains valid so long as we can
-_observe_ an input-output system for a long enough time to determine whether the
-long-run averages converge on that observed path.
-It provides a deterministic
-technique to analyze systems that may themselves be stochastic.
-That’s a much
-more operational and computationally tractable condition than verifying ensemble expectations under probabilistic models.

-It opens the door to a new form of systems analysis—one grounded in observable
-limits and real-world measurements of long-run convergence or divergence.
-It
-makes Little’s Law applicable to deterministic or stochastic systems that are
-non-stationary, non-ergodic, and potentially highly sensitive to initial
-conditions—exactly the kind of behavior we expect in complex adaptive systems.
+It makes Little’s Law applicable to deterministic or stochastic systems that are non-stationary, non-ergodic, and potentially highly sensitive to initial conditions—exactly the kind of behavior we expect with complex adaptive systems like software development.

+### What we lose

+When we

 ---